-9.26 Opposite adjustments are, of course, needed in the use of income accounts of the units responsible for paying pensions.
+10.25 Opposite adjustments are needed in the use of income accounts of the units responsible for paying pensions.
 These adjustments can affect non-resident institutional units, both households and pension providers.

-5. Saving (B8)
+5. Saving

-- 9.27 Saving is the balancing item in the two use of income accounts.
-Its value is the same whether it is derived as disposable income less final consumption expenditure or as adjusted disposable income less actual final consumption (in both cases, after making the adjustment for the change in pension entitlements just described). - 9.28 As already noted, non-financial and financial corporations have no final consumption expenditure or actual final consumption.
-Their net saving is equal to their net disposable, or adjusted disposable, income (apart from the adjustment item for pension entitlements). - 9.29 Saving represents that part of disposable income (adjusted for the change in pension entitlements) that is not spent on final consumption goods and services.
-It may be positive or negative depending on whether disposable income exceeds final consumption expenditure, or vice versa.
-Assuming that saving is positive (and in the absence of capital transfers), the unspent income must be used to acquire assets (possibly only an increase in cash) or reduce liabilities.
-If saving is negative, some financial or non-financial assets must have been liquidated, (including a run down of cash) or some liabilities increased.
-Thus, saving provides the link between the current accounts of the System and the subsequent accumulation accounts.
+- 10.26 Saving is the balancing item in the two use of income accounts.
+Its value is the same whether it is derived as disposable income less final consumption expenditure or as adjusted disposable income adjusted for social transfers in kind less actual final consumption (in both cases, after making the adjustment for the change in pension entitlements just described). - 10.27 As already noted, non-financial and financial corporations, with the exception of the central bank, have no final consumption expenditure or actual final consumption.
+Their net saving is equal to their net disposable income adjusted for social transfers in kinddisposable, income (apart from the adjustment item for pension entitlements).

+Table 9.210.2: The use of adjusted disposable income adjusted for social transfers in kind account - uses expenditures